Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training: Beyond Memorization: Gradient Projection for Selective Learning

 This divide‐and‐conquer strategy is essential because gradient projection relies on meaningful feature gradients for the attributes you wish to suppress.
 An untrained model cannot yet recognize sensitive attributes, so computing a feature gradient at random initialization would be uninformative.
 After general pretraining, the model has internalized broad visual concepts and can generate targeted gradients for those sensitive attributes, making the subsequent projection both effective and precise.

 As a word of caution, this copyright‐preserving protocol should \textbf{complement, not replace} standard memorization safeguards such as data de-duplication, caption specificity controls, regularization and other techniques.
 Those measures remain crucial for preventing generic overfitting and memorization in diffusion training.
-The gradient‐projection step is intended as a post-training module that explicitly enforces non-memorization of the sensitive content.
+The gradient‐projection step is intended as an additional module that explicitly enforces non-memorization of the sensitive content.